IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

         Next steps: Analyze your Java application source code with the "mono2micro analyze" or "mono2micro instrument" commands

-8. Now Mono2Micro is successfully installed.
+9. Now Mono2Micro is successfully installed.
 As a result of the installation, two new files were created under the user home directory.
 Use the commands below to check the content of the files:

+    a. view the license key

         cat ~/.mono2micro_license

+    command output:

         accept_license_flag = true
         license_key = L-CQBY-93TJUZ

+    b. view the configuration

         cat ~/.mono2micro_config

+    command output:

         update_check_last = 2023-04-14
         license_type = 2
         container_engine = docker